GoingTharn/dotfiles/README.md

   https://github.com/ryanoasis/nerd-fonts/raw/2.0.0/patched-fonts/DroidSansMono/complete/Droid%20Sans%20Mono%20Nerd%20Font%20Complete.otf
 ```

+This is Gnome, since I'm running with it for a while.
-After downloading the font, set it to be the font that your terminal apps uses.
+After downloading the font, install Gnome Tweak UI.
+Change the MonoSpaceFont to be Droid Sans Mono Nerd.
+Keep the default font terminal on the Preferences.

 #### Solarized on Ubuntu Terminal